Learn about fee changes for waste management services

 One of the most exciting developments is the new curbside recycling program in St. Clements.
-Sales of the recyclables from the curbside recycling are expected to generate about $117,000 in revenues.
-This is enough to cover the cost of bins, collecting and processing.
+Sales of recyclables from the program are expected to generate about $117,000 in revenues – enough to cover the cost of bins, collecting and processing.
 And for every tonne of waste we keep out of the landfill, we save the $10/tonne levy that would otherwise be paid to the provincial government.

 Near the end of 2019, we also entered into a new contract that has reduced the cost of hauling our solid waste and recycling from our transfer stations.
 Other cost-saving solutions are being explored with our neighbours in the Winnipeg Metropolitan Region.

 How much does it cost to operate the transfer stations?